Chorus Scorecards for Team Managers

 1. Score Rep Calls

 - Once your sales leader/enablement implements a scorecard and makes it available for your team, you can start scoring.
-On any rep call, click the ‘Coaching’ tab and select the program under which you want to score that call.
+On any rep call, click the ‘Scorecards’ tab and select the scorecard you want to score that call against.

-- That launches the scorecard that you wanted.
-Rate each question/parameter on a scale of 1-5 (5 being the highest rating).
+- Once opened, eate each question/parameter on a scale of 1-5 (5 being the highest rating).

-- Do not leave the comments blank.
-Listen to the relevant portions of the call by using Chorus Trackers and Search options to add anecdotal feedback for your score on each question.
+- We recommend filling in the comments for each question to add anecdotal feedback for your score on each question.